Skip to content

 • Prove a Will and/or the validity of a Will.

 For many people, when someone close to them dies, shock, grief and overwhelm may quickly set in.
-When we find our self in the position of managing the deceased person’s affairs we realize we know little or nothing about probate law and we begin to ask a lot of wills and probate questions.
+When we find ourselves in the position of managing the deceased person’s affairs we realize we know little or nothing about probate law and we begin to ask a lot of wills and probate questions.

 • What does probate mean?